edf-org/edf_custom_swat_support/01_geo_facility_locations/02_facility_to_parcel.md

 This final lookup file is saved as: `output/facilities/facility_parcel_lookup_2022-12-08.csv`.

+### Duplicate scenarios and approach
+Because of the fact that facilities can be very close or at the same location, because parcels can overlap, and because of the 100m buffer approach to matching, there are a number of situations where facilities can be matched to multiple parcels, or vice versa.
+The points below describe each of those scenarios, and the approach to handle them taken in this processing:

+1. Two or more unique facilities match the same parcel and have the same uncertainty class – this is okay, unique facility points can be close together and share a site.
+2. One facility directly matches (i.e. facility is within parcel boundaries) multiple unique parcels with different land uses.
+In this situation the highest quality match is kept and the others discarded.
+So if a facility has matches of class 1 and class 3, only the class 1 match is kept.
+3. One facility matches at a distance (i.e. facility within 100m of parcel boundary) multiple unique parcels with different land uses.
+In this situation all matches are kept, as the 100m buffer is a fuzzy match.
+So if a facility has matches of class 4.1 and 4.2 each match is kept.

 ## Lookup file summary

 Five facilities from RJ's input data (`facilities_20220311.csv`) are outside the study area, and one is missing lat & lon data, so the number of remaining facilities that have been matched to parcels is 1,238.